Stephen's Green Shopping Centre: Site and Dandelion Market (1966–1986)

-Development and Construction
+Development and construction

 The centre in its final form was developed by British Land under a design by James Toomey.

 Work began on the shopping centre in 1986, with plans for anchor and specialist shops, restaurants and bars, leisure facilities, and, at a cost of £15 million, 700 parking spaces.

 Opening and operation

 The project was completed in 1988, with a total budget of £50 million, and the centre officially opened its doors on 8 November that year, though with only 4 units ready on the first day.
-The use of glass and ornate white iron work on the exterior has been "likened to a Mississippi steamboat moored on the edge of the Green" and the building is locally often called "The Wedding Cake".
+The use of glass and ornate white iron work on the exterior has been "likened to a Mississippi steamboat moored on the edge of the Green" and the building is sometimes known locally as "The Wedding Cake".

+Changes in ownership

 In 2019, a fund managed by Davy Group acquired the remaining portions of the property not under its ownership.

+Redevelopment plans

+As of 2023, plans for a significant rebuild of the shopping centre, which are due to add substantial office space and remove the distinctive "wedding cake" facade, have been approved by Dublin City Council.

 Shops

 The centre has over 100 outlets.
-Major retailers include Dunnes Stores, Boots, GameStop and TK Maxx.
+Major retailers include Dunnes Stores, Boots, and TK Maxx.